raoprasadv/props/README.md

 -  To deal with module imports
 -  To deal with 'dot'  -- imports seem to be problematic
 -  TODO: A driver program to  run props from within a debugger in order to deconstruct the code.
+-  pip install gets a very old version of pygraph.
+I am using pygraph from https://github.com/Shoobx/python-graph  but importing 'dot' is problematic.
+So I commented out the writeToDot functions for now.